Random matrix ensembles and integrable differential identities: Introduction

 We now briefly summarise the main results obtained in this paper.

-\begin{mainresult}[Unitary Ensemble] We prove that, when the Hamiltonian~\eqref{intro:ham} contains even powers only -- and the Toda lattice sub-hierarchy, associated with even couplings $t_{2n}$ only, reduces to the Volterra lattice hierarchy (see e.g.~\cite{HermitianPRE}) -- the variation of the chemical potential, i.e. $\Delta \mu_{n} = \mu_{n+1} - \mu_{n}$, where $\mu_{n} = \Phi_{n+1} - \Phi_{n}$, gives a solution of the modified KP (mKP) equation (see Theorem~\ref{thm:mKP_volterra}). \end{mainresult} We observe that the entries of the Toda lattice Lax matrix for the unitary ensemble are expressed in terms of the ensemble expectation values of the traces $\Tr (M^k)$ where $M \in {\cal H}_{n}$ are random Hermitian matrices of order $n$.
-Recalling that the Toda-Lax matrix is tri-diagonal and symmetric, the diagonal entries are given in terms of the expectation values of the traces, whilst the off-diagonal entries give the variation of the chemical potential with respect to the matrix size (see~\eqref{eq:expect_Toda}).
-In the case where the Hamiltonian~\eqref{intro:ham} contains both even and odd powers, i.e.\ the vector $\mathbf{t} = (t_1, t_2, \dots)$ includes both even and odd couplings, the $\tau$-function $\tau_{n}(\mathbf{t})$ gives a solution of the KP hierarchy (see e.g. \cite{Adler_KP}).
+\begin{mainresult}[Unitary Ensemble] We prove that, when the Hamiltonian~\eqref{intro:ham} contains even powers only -- and the Toda lattice sub-hierarchy, associated with even couplings $t_{2n}$ only, reduces to the Volterra lattice hierarchy (see e.g.~\textup{\cite{HermitianPRE}}) -- the variation of the chemical potential, i.e.\ $\Delta \mu_{n}^{{(2)}} = \mu_{n+1}^{{(2)}} - \mu_{n}^{{(2)}}$, where $\mu_{n}^{{(2)}} = \Phi_{n+1}^{{(2)}} - \Phi_{n}^{{(2)}}$, gives a solution of the modified KP (mKP) equation (see Theorem~\ref{thm:mKP_volterra}). \end{mainresult} We observe that the entries of the Toda lattice Lax matrix for the unitary ensemble are expressed in terms of the ensemble expectation values of the traces {$\Tr (M^j)$, i.e.\ of non-negative powers of random Hermitian matrices of order $n$ ($M\in{\cal H}_{n}$)}.
+Recalling that the Toda Lax matrix is tri-diagonal and symmetric, the diagonal entries are given in terms of the expectation values of the traces, whilst the off-diagonal entries give the variation of the chemical potential with respect to the matrix size~(see~\eqref{eq:expect_Toda}).
+In the case where the Hamiltonian~\eqref{intro:ham} contains both even and odd powers, i.e.\ $\mathbf{t} = (t_1, t_2, \dots)$ includes both even and odd couplings, the $\tau$-function $\tau^{{(1)}}_{n}(\mathbf{t})$ gives a solution of the KP hierarchy (see e.g.\ \cite{Adler_KP}).
 The above result establishes a similar relationship between the modified KP equation and the Volterra chain that emerges when the Hamiltonian~\eqref{intro:ham} contains even powers only, i.e.~$t_{2n+1}\!=\!0$.

-\begin{mainresult}[Pfaff lattice] We give a rigorous proof of a result obtained in \cite{benassi2021symmetric}, namely, that the reduced Pfaff lattice equation restricted to the even couplings, i.e.\ $t_{2n+1} = 0$, is equivalent to a double infinite chain of the following form
+\begin{mainresult}[Pfaff lattice] We give a rigorous proof of a result obtained in {\textup{\cite{benassi2021symmetric}}}, namely, that the reduced Pfaff lattice equation restricted to the even couplings, i.e.\ $t_{2n+1} = 0$, is equivalent to a double infinite chain of the following form

-where ${\cal W}_{3}^{k}$ and ${\cal W}_{2}^{k}$ are homogeneous polynomial expressions of, respectively, degree $3$ and $2$ in the indicated variables and, for the sake of simplicity, we dropped the explicit dependence on the subscripts (see equations~\eqref{pfaff_lattice} for further details). \end{mainresult}
+where {${\cal P}_{3}^{k}$} and {${\cal P}_{2}^{k}$} are homogeneous polynomial expressions of, respectively, degree $3$ and $2$ in the variables~{$w^k_n$, {i.e.\ the entries of} the {even Pfaff Lax matrix} {shown} in Table~\ref{tab:even}.} For the sake of simplicity, we dropped the explicit dependence on the subscripts (see equations~\eqref{pfaff_lattice} for further details). \end{mainresult}

 This result is proved in part~\eqref{thm:semi-discrete_syst} of Theorem~\ref{theo:discrete_chain}.
 We clarify that here we focus on the analysis of the first member of the Pfaff hierarchy, and provide explicitly the equations that describe the deformations with respect to the coupling constant $t_{2}$.
 However, higher members of the hierarchy can be obtained proceeding in the same way by considering higher members of the Pfaff-Lax hierarchy.
 A detailed analysis of the solutions and their singularities in the thermodynamic limit in analogy to the unitary ensemble given in~\cite{HermitianPRE} will be discussed elsewhere.